bertrandmoal/ards_young/README.md

 In addition, the distinction between patients included between Januray and June vs July and December was done

-There will be 6 outputs:
+There will be 7 outputs:
 - ards_young-{sitei}.html
 - ards_young_day-{sitei}.csv
 - ards_young_gen-{sitei}.csv
 - ards_young_lab-{sitei}.csv
 - ards_young_proc_diag_med-{sitei}.csv
 - obfusc-{sitei}.csv
+- sens-{sitei}.csv

+ards_young_day-{sitei}.csv :
-ards_young_day-{sitei}.csv : number of patient by day and by groups
+- number of patient by day and by groups
+- avergae number of lab/ ICD/ procedure and med by groups and by day

 ards_young_gen-{sitei}.csv by groups
 - number of patient, in total, by age groups and by sex